Alessandra Ambrosio Lays On The Beach In A Tiny White Bikini

 The account uploaded the snap in three different parts to keep its more than 163,000 followers on their toes.
 The first snapshot showed Ambrosio’s feet and part of her legs, before the uploads moved upwards to her torso and, eventually, showed her head and arms.

-Each individual picture also featured part of a birthday message for the mom of two in the caption, eventually spelling out, “Happy Birthday Ale.”
+Each individual picture also featured part of a birthday message for the mom-of-two in the caption, eventually spelling out, “Happy Birthday Ale.”

 Alessandra also celebrated her big day on her own Instagram page this week while entering the last two years of her 30s, as The Inquisitr reported earlier this week.

-Alessandra – who’s mom to 6-year-old son Noah and 10-year-old daughter Anja – posted a throwback photo in celebration of her birthday which had her blowing out the candles on a pink cake while wearing a white bra top and a pair of pink shorts.
+Alessandra – who’s a mom to 6-year-old son Noah and 10-year-old daughter Anja – posted a throwback photo in celebration of her birthday which had her blowing out the candles on a pink cake while wearing a white bra top and a pair of pink shorts.

 But when Ambrosio’s not celebrating her big day, she is modeling pieces from Gal Floripa.